9ci/grails-view-tools/docs/app-resources.md

 **Note:** OS takes care of cleaning system temp directory, however if you explicitly specify the location of tempDir then you will need to take care of cleaning up the temp files regularly.

-Here key is the config key, eg (attachments.location or views.location)

 **ConfigKeyAppResourceLoader**